Fordham College at Lincoln Center Academics

 Fordham College at Lincoln Center is a close-knit intellectual and creative community of faculty and students.
 We combine a traditionally strong Fordham liberal arts education with the innovative instructional and pre-professional opportunities readily available at our key location.
 We are near the world's most remarkable concentration of artistic, cultural, media, commercial, and nonprofit institutions.

 The college's urban location also allows students to confront the pressing social and ethical questions of modern life: issues of justice, equality, community, diversity, faith and human dignity.
-Opportunities for community service and service learning are readily available.
+Opportunities for community service and community engaged learning are readily available.
 The social work and education programs immerse students in the work of the city.
 All seniors participate in a seminar on values and moral choices.
 Combining the resources of New York City with those of Fordham's Lincoln Center and Rose Hill campuses allows Fordham College at Lincoln Center students to experience unrivaled educational opportunities as the 21st century unfolds.